 In order to ensure that students have mastered the objectives, I will use the following assessments throughout the unit.

-This project will be based on Gardner’s Multiple Intelligence.
+This project will be based on Gardner's Multiple Intelligence.
 Because our school is an arts school, students are encouraged to engage in interdisciplinary projects.
 Students will be expected to create their artistic project based on their art discipline.
-I want the students’ project to represent a moment in American democracy.
+This does not necessarily have to be a project on Puerto Rican culture, rather any group that has had to assimilate into American society.
+This will allow some students an opportunity to examine their own experience and American students an opportunity to sympathize with another group that has assimilated into American culture.
 Students will be expected to present their projects to the class at the end of the unit.

 This unit will be broken up into three sections.
 Section I will focus on the causes and effects of American occupation of Puerto Rico.
 Section II will examine the difficulties with assimilation and the cultural conflicts that occurred for Puerto Ricans into mainstream American society.
 Section III will examine the results of assimilation and diaspora.
 After examining both historical events and literature I believe that students will have a better understanding of the Puerto Rican experience both on the island and in the United States.